Project-Muteki/Peanut-GB/README.md

 ; accurate RTC (e.g. some S3C2416-based boards).
 UseSchedulerTimer = 0

+; Enable perioical SRAM auto-commit (recommended)
+;
+; Some boards have very slow I/O and auto-commit creates noticeable lag spikes ; on these boards.
+One can set this to 0 to disable auto-commit.
+Beware that ; if auto commit is off, the only time that SRAM will be saved to disk is when ; the emulator exits, therefore a forced power off, for example, will cause ; data loss.
+SRAMAutoCommit = 1

 [Debug]
 ; Show the average number of milliseconds spent on delaying the main loop after ; each frame.
 Updated every 32 frames.